How Center of Gravity, Angle of Attack, and Stalls Impact Flight

 Lesson Breakdown:

-First, we’ll start by explaining the center of gravity (CG), which is essentially the “balance point” of your drone.
-The location of the CG influences how your drone behaves during flight, especially when making turns or adjusting altitude.
+First, we’ll start by explaining the center of gravity (CG), which is essentially the “balance point” of an sUAS.
+The location of the CG influences how the stability of your sUAS behaves during flight, especially when making turns or adjusting altitude.

-Next, we’ll dive into the critical angle of attack (AOA).
+Next, we’ll look into the critical angle of attack.
 This is the angle between the drone’s wings and the airflow, and when it becomes too steep, the airflow can’t smoothly pass over the wings, leading to a stall.

-Finally, we’ll look at stalls—what they are, how they happen, and how understanding the CG and AOA can help you avoid them for smoother, safer flight.
+Finally, we’ll look at stalls—what they are, how they happen, and how understanding the CG and Critical Angle of Attack can help you avoid them!

-By the end of this lesson, you’ll have a clearer understanding of these interconnected concepts and how to manage them to keep your drone flying at its best.
+By the end of this lesson, you’ll have a clearer understanding of these interconnected concepts and how to manage them to keep your sUAS flying at its best.

 Center of Gravity